ErpNetDocs/tech/concepts/documents/display.md

 - Then, sort lexicographically by "DocNumber"
 - Then, sort numerically by "LineNumber" (if applicable)

-### 3. Searching Through Document And Line Numbers
+### 3. Searching through document and line numbers

 When a user wants to find a document or a specific document line, they enter a search term.
 The following rules apply: